wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

   * View - Allows viewing a list of Alerts History, Rules & Endpoints
   * Create - Allows the user to create new Alerts History, Rules & Endpoints
   * Edit - Allows the user to edit an existing Alerts History, Rules & Endpoints
-  * Delete - Allows the user to delete Alerts History, Rules & Endpoints (This feature has not been implemented yet)
+  * Delete - Allows the user to delete Alerts History, Rules & Endpoints

 * Auditing
   * View - Allows the user to view the auditing